psu13/mutable-hakyll/posts/green-sauce.md

    want to be cool toast them and crush them in a mortar and pestle.
 If you are lazy like me just toss them in the pot.
 1. Whatever chilis you can find.
 I have trouble finding good hot ones that aren't too hot.
-   I think I'm going to start trying to use those thai chilis.
+   I think I'm going to start trying to use those little Thai chilis.
 1. If you like cilantro add lots of cilantro.
 Then add some more.
 1. Celery/celery leaves if you have good ones.
 1. Salt and pepper.